-The Hon RJ (Bob) Ellicott QC was Inducted into The Sport Australia Hall of Fame on Thursday 13 October, 2016 as a General Member for Administration.
+The Hon.
+RJ ‘Bob’ Ellicott AC was inducted into the Sport Australia Hall of Fame in 2016 as a General Member for his contribution to sports administration.

 Born and raised in Moree and near Cobar in country NSW, the son of a shearing contractor wool classer and grazier, Robert Ellicott boarded near and attended Fort Street High School in Sydney.
 He wanted to be a barrister from the age of eight, an achievement he realised when he attained First Class Honours in Law at Sydney University (together with an Arts degree).